By Stella Joseph-Jarecki (Enquiries: stellamusicwriter.wordpress.com)

 A telling example of this was the featured solo of Church Sonata in F, K.244, played by Campbell Banks on the cello.
 During the other sections of the program, Banks supplied a warm, solid foundation for the ensemble, smoothly blending into the mass of sound.
 By contrast, Banks showed his versatility during his solo, coaxing a range of colours and timbres from his instrument.

-The unexpected star of the program was not a Mozart piece at all, but the zany (and I assume rarely programmed) organ Concerto in G, WV.306, by Georg Christoph Wagenseil.
+The unexpected star of the program was not a Mozart piece at all, but the zany (and I believe rarely programmed) organ Concerto in G, WV.306, by Georg Christoph Wagenseil.
 The piece featured dazzling melisma from the organ and moved energetically through a range of moods, from darkly dramatic to bouncy and light-hearted.
 At times there was an oddly contemporary feel to the piece, as the frequent organ solos almost reminded me of the pulsing rhythms of electro dance music, or a frantic keys solo played by Ray Manzarek from The Doors.

 The second half of the program returned to Mozart.
-Church Sonata in C, K.263 featured a comical ‘solo-off’, as Peter Clark on the violin and Peter de Jager on the organ battled each other with progressively flashier phrases.
+Church Sonata in C, K.263 featured a comical ‘solo-off’, as Peter Clark on the violin and Peter de Jager on the organ battled for dominance with progressively flashier phrases.
 Church Sonata in D, K.244 featured an opening solo from Jessica Oddie on the violin, one which showcased a rich tone of golden mahogany.
 Church Sonata in F, K.224 saw the ensemble stretch and pull the dynamics, creating a landscape of stark contrasts.

 In summary, this concert was an exuberant and appealing introduction to Inventi Ensemble.
 I look forward to seeing where 2020 takes them.